This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - These were struck for collectors and packaged in 2005 mint sets.
 A total of 1,160,000 were made, and the average price for a 2005-D satin Lincoln cent is about $1.50 to $3.

 - Although most 2005-D satin finish pennies sport terrific surfaces, one stood head and shoulders above the rest in terms of grade and quality.
 Ranked as the most rare and valuable of all 2005 pennies, this 2005-D satin penny was graded SP70 by Professional Coin Grading Service and crossed the auction block in 2008 for an astounding $7,906!

-Rare & Valuable 2005 Penny Errors To Look For
+A List Of Rare 2005 Penny Errors To Look For

 Not all 2005 pennies look spot-on perfect.
 Even the U.S. Mint makes an occasional mistake now and again, and collectors love these rare 2005 penny errors and varieties.